Complete living room update in a light and fun traditional home

 A larger rug was so important in here.
 This is a 9'x12' and it’s 100% wool from Loloi.
 They have an incredible selection nowadays of modern and more traditionally inspired rugs, and I always go for natural fibers whenever possible.

 We did these natural seagrass end tables, which are grounding and solid, but still light and vaguely coastal.
-The bamboo table to the right of the fireplace is a vintage find from Facebook.
+Another new styling piece: these mirrored frames.

 This room feels so much lighter and more elegant, but still very fun for their family!